We take a four-step approach from an initial discussion with our egg donation team to the final egg collection.

 After seeing the consultant, you will be asked to fill in a number of consent forms and be sent for some screening tests including HIV, Hepatitis B and Hepatitis C as well as some genetic tests to ensure there is no risk of passing on any hereditary diseases.

-From the start of your egg donation cycle you will need to take small injections at home to stimulate your ovaries over a two week period.
+From the start of your egg donation cycle, you will need to take small injections at home to stimulate your ovaries over a span of two weeks.
 During this time, you'll come in for several scans and blood tests to monitor your progress and adjust your medication if needed.
 Around 36 hours before your egg collection procedure you'll be asked to take a 'trigger' injection to mature your eggs.

 You’ll be sedated for around 30 minutes while your eggs are collected.
 Most women find the procedure painless and are completely fine to return to normal life the next day.
 We would advise that you have someone with you to accompany you home.